 Note: Camphor should never be ingesting internally as this can cause serious side effects and even death.
 Signs of camphor toxicity appear within 5 to 90 minutes of ingestion.
 Symptoms include burning of the mouth and throat, nausea, and vomiting.

 Taking camphor internally and using it topically is thought to cause liver damage.
 Don’t use camphor if you have any medical conditions affecting your liver.
 You also shouldn’t take camphor if you have asthma or epilepsy.

 Do not use camphor products if you are pregnant or breastfeeding, as it has the potential to cause birth defects.
 Children under the age of 2 should not use camphor products at all.
-Ingesting camphor has been to be fatal to toddlers, even in small doses.
-It can also cause in children.
+Ingesting camphor has been

 Only the white camphor oil is safe for health uses.
 Brown and yellow camphor oil contains high amounts of safrole.
 This makes them toxic and cancer-causing.
 Most products you find will only use white camphor oil.
 If you are buying pure camphor oil, make sure it is the white oil.

 Most camphor products come in the form of a cream, ointment, or balm that can be applied to your skin.
 You can find sprays and liquid bath soaks.
 Some anti-itch and shaving creams contain camphor.
 Some beauty products like face wash, nail polish, and ChapStick contain camphor.
 It’s also a common ingredient in insect repellents.